Carrier 59SC5A Error Code 33: Limit Circuit Fault

 Contact a licensed HVAC technician if:

-- The code returns after replacing the filter and opening all vents
+- Code 33 returns after replacing the filter and opening all vents